-The IAEM portal is a content management system with various collaboration tools and additional features to drive the iARS plugin and to query the content database systems.
-The chosen framework is Zope extended with CMF and Plone.
+The IAEM portal is a content management system with various collaboration tools with features to drive the iARS plugin and to query the content database systems.
+The chosen framework is Zope [3] extended with CMS1 and Plone [4].
+For integrating learning sequences into the portal eduPlone was chosen as the state-of-the-art in the field.

 The data presented by the portal is legally sensitive so that a secure authentication method is compulsory.
-The Zope system provides a LDAP authentication product with which the user must log in before the portal can be used.
+The Zope system provides a LDAP2 authentication product with which the user must log in before the portal can be used.
 This allows also a personalised environment with user defined folders and content.
 The rights can be set for every single user so that the access to music pieces can be clearly determined to prevent any legal conflicts.
-The following collaboration tools are included: